jlmcgraw/xerox-python/README.md

 [//]: # (Add an asciicast)

-`xerox-python` is a project template for me to spin up new python projects in about a minute.
+`xerox-python` is a project template that spins up a new python project in about a minute.

 > [!WARNING]
 > This template is _extremely_ opinionated.
 It creates a Python project just the way I like.